 If you don’t want to drive out to The Oasis, but still want to sit by a large body of water while you eat and drink, Hula Hut is where you should go.
 The patio is right on the lake, brightly painted, and covered in palm fronds that make it look like a very large cabana - and almost makes us feel like we’re on vacation.
 Almost.
-Split a pu pu platter and some tacos, order a drink with a tiny umbrella in it, and think about where you’ll actually go on a trip once that’s a thing again.
+Split a pu pu platter and some tacos and order a drink with a tiny umbrella in it.

 The patio at Salty Sow makes up more of the restaurant than the indoor dining room, and they’ve got a fantastic menu of upscale Southern staples that only gets better when the prices drop during Happy Hour.
 Try the chicken liver mousse and the honey-rosemary-dipped fried chicken, and pair it with the Blanche - their blood orange frozen margarita.